 Air Force Commander Carl Spaatz created a new policy that kept tactical commanders from being interfered with by military leadership with no flight experience.
 The tactical commander would not be permitted to be subordinate to a station commander.
 Later, a “provisional wing plan” would place a wing commander above the base commander.

 The United States Air Force Today

-Today, the Air Force has over three-hundred thousand active duty troops, with some twenty thousand pilots.
+Today, the Air Force has over 300,000 active duty troops, with some 20,000 pilots.
 The total “end strength” of the Air Force, including Guard and Reserve troops, is just over half a million people.

 That spending would include upgrades to the Air Force’s B-52 fleet and development of “long range standoff missiles” plus replacement of the old Minuteman III intercontinental ballistic missile.

-According to the Air Force official site, in fiscal year 2019 one in a half million flying hours are projected to be funded, costing $8.7 billion.
-That budget also seeks to shore up Air Force munitions inventories, requesting more than fifty thousand “preferred munitions” which will cost $1.8 billion.
+According to the Air Force official site, in fiscal year 2019 one and a half million flying hours were projected to be funded, costing $8.7 billion.
+That budget also sought to shore up Air Force munitions inventories, requesting more than fifty thousand “preferred munitions” which would cost $1.8 billion.

 The Air Force Birthday

 Celebrating the Air Force birthday isn’t the same as celebrations for Memorial Day, Veterans’ Day, etc. September 18 is not a national holiday, but military members observe the occasion with events and activities in local communities, in individual units and squadrons, and most notably with the Air Force Ball.